Achieve better vision through Eye Exercises!

 We all know that we can tighten our buns or exercise our thighs, but did you know that you could also exercise your eyes?
 In fact, for some people, their eyes are the weakest part of their body!

 If you wear glasses or contacts, are experiencing deteriorating vision or suffer from eyestrain and headaches, there are many simple and effective things you can do to care for and improve your sight.

 The type of indoor lighting is also important for the eyes.
-Use a kind of artificial light called ?full spectrum?.
+Use a kind of artificial light called “full spectrum”.
 Originally developed by Dr. John Ott, full spectrum lighting is the closest there is to the full range of natural sunlight.
-It has been proven in studies to increase productivity, lessen eye strain and make it easier to see.
+It has been shown to increase productivity, lessen eye strain and make it easier to see.

 While some people who wear glasses and contacts go for the quick fix of eye surgery and lasik treatments, there are serious risks, with more than 50,000 complications every year from these surgeries.